top of page

 Myth#3: Cord blood can only treat blood disorders.

 Currently, there are prospective clinical trials using cord blood stem cells to treat autism.
 In a recent US clinical trial by Duke University, significant improvements in social communication and language expression were observed in 25 autistic children after transfusion of autologous cord blood stem cells.
-A similar trial is on-going in Singapore.
+In a Singapore study published recently, autologous umbilical cord blood infusion in 20 autistic children is well-tolerated with minor side effects.

 Myth #4: The chance of using the stored cord blood is small.